Dhia-Bechattaoui/flutter_accessibility_helper/README.md

 2. Search [existing issues](https://github.com/Dhia-Bechattaoui/flutter_accessibility_helper/issues)
 3. Create a [new issue](https://github.com/Dhia-Bechattaoui/flutter_accessibility_helper/issues/new)

-## Version History
+## Version

+Current version: **0.1.0**

-See [CHANGELOG.md](CHANGELOG.md) for a complete version history.
+See [CHANGELOG.md](CHANGELOG.md) for complete version history and migration guides.

 ---

-**Note**: This package is designed to achieve a full Pana score of 160/160 and follows Flutter and Dart best practices for accessibility.
+**Note**: This package achieves a full Pana score of 160/160 and follows Flutter and Dart best practices for accessibility.